aprosail/library-pack/README.md

-# Library Pack
+# Library Packer

-Minimal but complete pack with declarations and maps.
+Minimal but complete packer with declarations and maps.

+WIP.

+## License

+This package is released under [the Apache-2.0 license](./LICENSE).